 This year started off not too well for me.
 I had a serious health scare that knocked my confidence and sapped my energy for a few months.
-During that time I also had a quite a trying problem with my local bank.
-It’s a very long complicated story involving a small local French bank’s lack of experience in paying in any cheque that isn’t French.
+During that time I was living in Spain and had quite a trying problem with my local bank.
+It’s a very long complicated story involving a small local Spanish bank’s lack of experience in paying in any cheque that isn’t Spanish.

 To compound these problems, the advisor who deals with my account, a guy everyone at the bank calls ‘Charlie’, was on holiday for four weeks and no one else seemed able to help me other than by looking very stressed and logging what had happened in a small notebook.
 They assured me that they were almost completely confident that the cheque amount would now remain on the account and that the elusive Charlie would be informed of everything that had transpired.
 All I had to do now was, on his return, contact him each time I noticed a bank charge that I felt was unwarranted and he would deal with it.

 I was beside myself.
-I had had weeks of stress, weeks of taking time out of my day to go in to the bank and explain the latest mistake that I had noticed.
-No one apologised.
+I had had weeks of stress, weeks of taking time out of my day to go into the bank and explain the latest mistake that I had noticed.
+No one apologized.
 No one was willing to just take responsibility and sort this out for me.
 It was up to me to watch my account regularly and go begging (or at least that’s how it felt) each time I noticed something wrong.

-France is a very different country from many Anglophone countries.
-The concept of banging on the desk, demanding compensation or threatening legal action is barely known here.
-I spoke with a few French friends and received a sympathetic smile, the Gallic shrug and a heartfelt c’est la vie.
+Spain is a very different country from many Anglophone countries.
+The concept of banging on the desk, demanding compensation, or threatening legal action is barely known here.
+I spoke with a few Spanish friends and received a sympathetic smile, a shrug, and a heartfelt c’est la vie.
 They’d all dealt with mistakes by their banks and had all learned to accept that it really was part of life.